Bethel fire chief says BIA building could burn for up to two days

 Howell said this fire isn’t a risk to the community.
 The abandoned building is a good 10-minute drive from Bethel’s city center and people aren’t living or squatting nearby.
 Howell said that there’s no real risk of the fire spreading; the nearby brush has been cleared, the trees are damp, and the building is ringed by two feet of snow.
 But the fire has chewed its way through the BIA building’s roof, so it would be dangerous for Howell’s crew to fight it.
 The best thing to do, he said, is just let the building be consumed.

-The derelict building complex used to be home to a BIA school.
+The derelict building complex used to be home to a BIA administrative headquarters.
 Howell says that the fire started near the old cafeteria, and that the building has already caught fire at least once in the past, in 2001.
 The building was also rife with asbestos, which Howell said was cleared out by the federal government over 15 years ago.

 Still, Howell said, “I would encourage the public to stay away from the site.
 The site is not secure.”